benwiz/graphics/README.md

 Used [ghostwriternr/lowpolify](https://github.com/ghostwriternr/lowpolify/blob/master/scripts/lowpolify.py) as a guide and inspiration.

 It works okay.
-Maybe with the new release of AWS Lambda Layers I can the Clojure OpenCV library and have it all be in Clojure, which was my original intention.
+Maybe with the new release of AWS Lambda Layers I can use the Clojure OpenCV library and have it all be in Clojure, which was my original intention.

 ## Getting Started